 Negligence

-The plaintiff (usually through the deceased person’s estate) must prove several things for the defendant to be held liable in a wrongful death action:
+The plaintiff (usually through the deceased person’s estate) must prove several things for the defendant to be held liable in a wrongful death action related to negligence:

 Duty